Fundamentals Data provided by Morningstar.Data provided by Morningstar.

 |Ms Anne Joan Loveridge||Non-Executive Director||Feb 2017||

 Ms Loveridge has over 35 years of experience in banking, wealth management, private equity and property.
 She has knowledge of financial and regulatory reporting, risk management controls and compliance frameworks.
 She also has experience as a Committee Chairperson.
 Formally trained as a Chartered Accountant, Anne has a of experience in financial reporting, auditing, risk, ethics and regulatory affairs following her 31 years with PwC Australia, where she retired as Partner and Deputy Chair in 2015.
 Through senior leadership roles in the firm, Anne also has experience and a focus on leadership, performance and culture.
 She was specifically involved in the creation of targets, mentoring and development programs for senior executives, as well as evaluating organisational training programs to identify areas of bias.
 Anne Loveridge is entitled to receive a retirement benefit from PwC as part of her retirement plan.
 The amount of the payment was determined at the time of retirement, based on role and tenure with the firm.
 The benefit is not impacted by the revenue, profits or earnings of PwC.
 Anne has declared her previous relationship with PwC to the nib Board and the Board is satisfied that it does not affect her independence as Non-Executive Director and does not constitute a conflict of interest.
 The nib Board has in place mechanisms to manage conflicts of interest where they arise.
-Anne is a Non-Executive Director of Platinum Asset Management (Chair of the Audit, Risk and Compliance Committee) and a Non-Executive Director of National Australia Bank Limited (Chair of the Remuneration Committee).
-Anne is Chair of Australian theatre company, Bell Shakespeare Limited.
-She is the member of the Investment Committee, Risk and Reputation Committee.
+Anne is a Non-Executive Director of Platinum Asset Management and a Non-Executive Director of National Australia Bank Limited.
+She is a member of the Risk, Reputation and Investment committee.

 |Mr Donal Paul O'Dwyer||Non-Executive Director||Mar 2016||